SchildCode/FluidProps/README.md

 - Antifreeze coolants
 - Refrigerants
 - Flow friction in pipes/ducts

+Conventional fluid property software solve [equation-of-state](https://en.wikipedia.org/wiki/Equation_of_state) equations, which are slow (Some properties such as enthalpy need to be calculated by a combination of iteration and numerical integration), and the most popular forms ([Cubic Equation of State](https://en.wikipedia.org/wiki/Equation_of_state#Cubic_equations_of_state)) deviate significantly from true thermophysical properties.
+FluidProps instead state-of-art regressions providing the best combination of calculation speed and accuracy.

 ### Detailed list of functions
 - **Water_Dens(Tw_K)**<br/>[kg/m³] Density of fluid water at 101325 Pa